dmmh/synolonxt/README.md

 UPDATE

 1. This script auto updates the nxt client when a newer version is available.
-It will only do so when starting or stopping the NXT client though.
+It will only do so when starting or stopping the NXT client with this script though.

 dmmh